The Use of O2 in Gas Mixtures for Drift Chambers: Predictions from Garfield++ and Comparison with MEG II Measurements and Previous Measurements

 The behavior of each gas usable in Garfield++ is encoded in individual subroutines in the FORTRAN program magboltz.f.
 The capture and de-excitation rates for Oxygen are correctly calculated using the specified Oxygen density for the mixture, while the three-body process rate is calculated internally in the subroutine describing Oxygen, assuming the mixture is entirely composed of Oxygen.
 In fact, the parameter \( T3B \), defined as:

 is normally set to one and must be modified by hand depending on the type of mixture used to obtain meaningful results.
+The most simple way to proceed is to modify the subroutine GAS15 in magboltz.f, which contains all cross sections, data statements etc. related to Oxygen.
+In this subroutine the default treatment of \( T3B \) parameter is fixed to 1, as observed: .
+This statement must be replaced by a different one, for instance as this, corresponding to the MEGII mixture:

-De-excitation cross-sections as a function of energy are known only for a limited set of gases \cite{Shimamori1977}.
-In the case of MEG II mixture, while there are measurements for Isobutane, those for Isopropanol are absent and the contribution of Isopropanol can be roughly estimated by using the mean of Ethanol and Methanol, whose experimental data are known\footnote{Stephen Biagi, private suggestion}.
+where FHE, FISO, FALC and FOXY are the molar fractions of Helium, Isobutane, Isopropanol and Oxygen of the mixture and RHE, RISO, RALC and ROXY are the ratios of the de-excitation cross sections for Helium, Isobutane, Isopropanol and Oxygen with respect to that of Oxygen (so, ROXY$ = 1$).
+The ratios RHE, RISO, RALC and ROXY can be computed once at the beginning of code execution using the values reported in literature.
+However, de-excitation cross-sections as a function of energy are known only for a limited set of gases \cite{Shimamori1977}.
+In the case of MEG II mixture, while there are measurements for Helium and Isobutane, those for Isopropanol are absent and the contribution of Isopropanol can be roughly estimated by using the mean of Ethanol and Methanol, whose experimental data are known\footnote{Stephen Biagi, private suggestion}.